erfanalizadeh8063-bit/secureScan_project/docs/smoke_render.md

 The script will call `/healthz` on both services and print the responses.
 It exits non-zero if either endpoint fails.

 Notes:
-- Ensure `VITE_API_URL` is set in the frontend service on Render before triggering the build, so the frontend bundle knows the backend origin.
+ - Ensure `VITE_API_BASE` is set in the frontend service on Render before triggering the build, so the frontend bundle knows the backend origin.
 - The script requires `curl` and `sed` available on your machine (common on macOS/Linux and Windows WSL).